avh4/elm-program-test/docs/cmds.md

 is currently `Cmd Msg` (which Elm does not currently allow us to inspect the values of), we'll need to do the following before the test will work:

-1. make a new type which can represent all the effects our program can produce
+1. Make a new type which can represent all the effects our program can produce.
-1. implement the required `effect -> TestContext.SimulatedEffect` function
+1. Implement the required `effect -> TestContext.SimulatedEffect` function.
-1. use `withSimulatedEffects` to set up the test
+1. Use `withSimulatedEffects` to set up the test.
-1. ✅ watch the test pass!
+1. ✅ Watch the test pass!

 ## Making it work